So many of us set fitness goals but fail to achieve them.

 Why does goal setting matter?

-Many of us already see the value in clearly identifying the outcomes we want.
+Many of us have no problem see the value in clearly identifying the outcomes we want.

 We understand it’s similar to having the right map to the right destination before a long trip.

-Failure to reach fitness goals often results from not consistently doing what we need to do to reach the fitness goals we set (2).
+We often fail to reach our fitness goals because we don’t consistently do what we need to do to reach those goals (2).

 How do you set better fitness goals?